awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/100_AWS_Resource_Optimization/Lab_Guide.md

 To improve the quality of recommendations, AWS might use other utilization metrics that you might be collecting, such as disk or memory utilization.
 All resource utilization metrics are anonymized and aggregated before AWS uses them for model training.
 If you would like to opt out of this experience and request your metrics not be stored and used for model improvement, please [submit an AWS support ticket](https://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
 For more information, see [AWS Service Terms](https://aws.amazon.com/service-terms/).

-4. Assuming you had enabled the Amazon EC2 Resource Optimization Recommendations, you will be presented with a screen that provides recommendations (if any exists).
-Click to view the **Resource Optimization** recommendations.
+4. Assuming you had enabled the Amazon EC2 Resource Optimization Recommendations, you will be presented with a screen that provides recommendations (if any exists):
 ![Images/ResourceOpt5.png](Images/ResourceOpt05.png)

 - **Optimization opportunities** – The number of recommendations available based on your resources and usage